 If the Chamber of Deputies approves, the draft code will likely go before the Rwandan Senate in early 2010.

+Article 217 violates Rwandans' basic human rights and is contradictory to the Rwandan Constitution as well as various regional and international conventions, notes IGLHRC.
 A coalition of organizations, including IGLHRC, the Coalition of African Lesbians (CAL), and Rwanda's Horizon Community Association (HOCA) are "urging the international community to act against this proposed law and support the equality, dignity, and privacy of lesbian, gay, bisexual, and transgender (LGBT) people in Rwanda."

 Pastor Rick Warren of Saddleback Church, who professes a belief that homosexuality is "against God's will," only just last week came out against the proposed bill in Uganda.
 Yet Saddleback Church is deeply involved in Rwanda, and I can't as yet find any statement regarding his opposition to the bill in Rwanda.